AUTHENTIC, GENUINE, REAL AND TRUE.

 THE CHIANTI ROOSTER DAY TOUR

-A full relaxing day with pick up and return to your farmhhouse.
+An unforgettable day with pick up and return to your farmhouse.
 The goal is to make you enjoy the wonders of Chianti offering an off the beaten path itinerary that unwinds through the beauties and history of the area.
 The tour is designed to be a fun fascinating full immersion for anyone who wants to penetrate not only the history but even deeply into the soul of this ancient and civilized region.

 This tour was designed by Dario Castagno, guide and best-selling author, to share his love of his home in the Chianti Hills and so visitors can more fully understand and appreciate the extraordinary place to which they have come.